teonite/matrix/README.md

 ## Getting Started

-To begin, you don't necessarily need to modify any variables inside the `config/config.sh` file, but in most cases, it is recommended to consider changing the namespace.
+To begin, you don't necessarily need to modify any variables inside the `config/config.sh` file, but in most cases, it is recommended to consider changing the namespace and cluster name.

 Follow the steps below to get started:

 1. Run the `make init` command to create configuration files from templates.
-After that, proceed with the following steps:

 2. Configure the files inside the `config/` directory.

-   > **NOTE:** In the files provided in the `config/` directory, make sure to replace all instances of the `openearth.space` domain with your domain name.
+   > **NOTE:** In the files provided in the `config/` directory, make sure to replace all instances of the **openearth.space** domain with your domain name.

 3. After configuring the files, if you want a full setup, execute the following command: